-Launched in 2011 under the leadership of Philadelphia Mayor Michael Nutter and New Orleans Mayor Mitch Landrieu, Cities United asks mayors to target the highest-risk neighborhoods and engage African-American males in finding solutions to end the violence.
-The initiative will help mayors focus on prevention rather than prosecution, intervention rather than incarceration.
-For mayors who join, Cities United will:
+Launched in 2011 under the leadership of Philadelphia Mayor Michael Nutter and New Orleans Mayor Mitch Landrieu, Cities United asks mayors to target the highest-risk neighborhoods and engage African American males in finding solutions to end the violence.
+The initiative helps mayors focus on prevention rather than prosecution, intervention rather than incarceration.

 To learn how your city can join Cities United, contact Jerrilyn Black, Senior Associate for Youth Violence Prevention, at firstname.lastname@example.org or (202) 626-3128.